Synixe/Documents/guides/players/radios.md

 | 4/5 | 12 | 45 | 145
 | 5/5 | 15 | 55 | 195

-<div style="float: left; width: 34%;">Holding down <code>tab</code> whilst scroll wheeling up or down will adjust your volume state.
-Scrolling up (up the slider) will make your voice travel further whilst scrolling down will make your voice quieter and travel shorter distances (down the slider).
-Once you've set your volume state you can let go <code>tab</code> until you want to change it again.</div>
+<div style="float: left; width: 34%;">Holding down <code>tab</code> while scrolling up or down will adjust your volume state by 1.
+Scrolling up will make your voice louder to be heard from further while scrolling down will make your voice quieter as shown on the table.
+Once you set your volume state you can release <code>tab</code>.</div>

 <div style="float: right; width: 65%">
     <img src="/guides/players/img/acre_slider.gif"/>